wpbest/Angular-PWA-SSR-SEO-Firebase-Reference/README.md

 npm install firebase @angular/fire --save
 ```

-### Import the Angular Fire libraries
+### Import the AngularFire libraries

 Modify app.module.ts to import the Firebase libraries.
-Add import for environment
+Add the import for environment

 ```
 import { AngularFireModule } from '@angular/fire';